 Anthropology, Biochemistry, Exercise Science Degrees Approved

-Michigan Tech’s Board of Control gave final approval Friday, Feb.
+Michigan Tech’s Board of Trustees gave final approval Friday, Feb.
 24, to a new Bachelor of Science in Anthropology program and preliminary approval to two other BS degrees, one in biochemistry and molecular biology and the other in exercise science.

 The anthropology program is part of an ongoing effort to expand the number of degrees offered by Michigan Tech and attract a wider range of students.
 "Based upon enrollments in anthropology on other university campuses, we expect that this will broaden our appeal, particularly among women and underrepresented groups," said Bruce Seely, chair of the Department of Social Sciences.

 Students majoring in anthropology will be able to focus in two specialties: archaeology and environmental anthropology, which examines the relationship between humans and their environment.
 "We have anthropology faculty of national stature, and this new degree is an excellent fit, both for them and for our students," Seely said.

 Anthropology majors will be able to work closely with faculty and participate in research and fieldwork as undergraduates.

 The new BS in Biochemistry and Molecular Biology will be a cooperative effort between the Departments of Chemistry and Biological Sciences.

 “The interface of chemistry and biology is a very hot area and will be into the future,” said Sarah Green, chair of the chemistry department.
 “We’ve had a lot of interest from talented students both inside and outside the university, so we expect to see an increase in enrollment.”